For the most up to date unit of study information, please use the Find a Course search.

 PUBH5500 Advanced Qualitative Health Research

 This unit of study provides a comprehensive introduction to qualitative inquiry in health.
 It is designed for beginners and people who want an advanced-level introduction.
-Workshop One addresses: What is qualitative research?
+Over the course of the unit we will address: What is qualitative research?
 How is it different from quantitative research?
 What is its history?
-What research questions can it answer?
-How can I search for qualitative literature?
+What research problems can it address?
 How do I design a qualitative study?
 What are the different (and best) ways to generate data?
-You will get practical experience and skills through carrying out an observation, participating in a focus group and conducting an interview.
-Workshop Two addresses: How do you analyse qualitative data?
+How do you analyse qualitative data?
 Is methodology different to method?
 What are ontology and epistemology?
 What is reflexivity (and aren't qualitative researchers biased)?
 What are the ethical issues?
-How are methodologies and theories used in qualitative research?
 What is good quality qualitative research?
 Can I generalise qualitative findings?
-You will get practical experience and skills through analysing your own interview data, arguing for qualitative research in health, and appraising the quality of published literature.
+You will get practical experience and skills through carrying out an observation, participating in a focus group, conducting an interview, analysing data, arguing for qualitative research in health, and appraising the quality of published literature.
 In both workshops you will meet working qualitative researchers and hear about their projects.
 This advanced unit will show you a new way of thinking critically about research and researching, and give you the skills and confidence to begin evaluating and doing qualitative research for yourself.

 Credit points: 6 Teacher/Coordinator: Dr Julie Mooney-Somers Session: Intensive May Classes: 2x3 full day workshop Corequisites: PUBH5500 Assumed knowledge: Basic understanding of the nature of qualitative knowledge and the processes of qualitative research.
 Assessment: group presentation (2x15%); peer review (2x10%); 4000wd assignment (50%) Mode of delivery: Block mode